terraref/documentation/manuscripts-and-authorship.md

 Steps:

 1. **Read these authorship policies** and guidelines.
-2. ** Consult the TERRA REF website** ( [http://terraref.org/manuscripts](https://docs.google.com/spreadsheets/d/1MB6CvX2GxPepEMZ4Spi5bDVFW3HWGOqIa9kXo4Hv_Ks/pubhtml?gid=0&amp;single=true)) for current proposals and active manuscripts, contact the listed lead author on any similar proposal to minimize overlap, or to join forces.
+2. **Consult the current list of manuscripts** ([http://terraref.org/manuscripts](https://docs.google.com/spreadsheets/d/1MB6CvX2GxPepEMZ4Spi5bDVFW3HWGOqIa9kXo4Hv_Ks/pubhtml?gid=0&amp;single=true)) for current proposals and active manuscripts, contact the listed lead author on any similar proposal to minimize overlap, or to join forces.
 Also carefully read these guidelines.
 3. **Prepare a manuscript proposal**.
 Your proposal will list the lead author(s), the title and abstract body, and the specific data types that you will use.
 You can also specify more detail about response and predictor variables (if appropriate), and indicate a timeline for analysis and writing.
 Submit your proposal through [this form](http://goo.gl/forms/NgWutmGJZlmFkfxG3).

     Proposed ideas are reviewed by the authorship committee primarily to facilitate appropriate collaborations, identify potential duplication of effort, and to support the scientists who generate data while allowing the broader research community access to data as quickly and openly as possible.
 The authorship committee may suggest altering or combining analyses and papers to resolve issues of overlap.